danklotz/openNotes/micro-reviews.md

 - [Amsterdam](https://www.imdb.com/title/tt10304142/?ref_=nm_flmg_t_2_act).
 I do not understand this movie.
 - [Anna](https://www.imdb.com/title/tt7456310/?ref_=nm_flmg_wr_4).
 Very similar to Atomic Blonde, but not so fresh.
 Still good.
 - [A Rainy Day in New York](https://www.imdb.com/title/tt7139936/?ref_=nm_flmg_dr_2).
 Surprisingly good movie for people who like Woody Allen movies.
 I do not like the setting too much.
+- [Arcane (series)](https://www.imdb.com/title/tt11126994/?ref_=hm_tpks_tt_i_16_pd_tp1_pbr_ic).
+You can think about League of Legends what you want, but this is a very good animation series.
+It’s great on many levels: Art, story, and ideas.
+If I would critique something it is that I wish that they would go a bit further at some points even if that would have made the series more controversial.
+N
 - [Army of Thieves](https://www.imdb.com/title/tt13024674/?ref_=nv_sr_srsg_0).
 Beautiful visuals, mediocre movie, annoying franchise tie-ins and extremely bad ending.
 - 🎭 [A Series of Unfortunate Events (Netflix Series)](https://www.imdb.com/title/tt4834206/?ref_=nv_sr_srsg_2).
 This is a visual stunning series with a magical plot, but no magic in it.
 Maybe not for everyone but I've been blown away.
 - [The Assassination of Jesse James by the Coward Robert Ford](https://www.imdb.com/title/tt0443680/?ref_=hm_tpks_tt_t_29_pd_tp1_pbr_ic).
 I love the aesthetics, but the plot and the pacing not so much.
 Needs to be watched with patience.